MaikeMorrison/sigvar/README.md

 - `plot_dots`: Plot the mean mutational signature contributions of one or more groups of samples

+Finally, *sigvar* includes other accessory functions for investigating driver mutations:

+- `get_SBS96_spectrum`: compute the mutational spectrum of a given transcript

+- `get_SBS96_driver_spectrum`: compute the mutational spectrum of a list of driver mutations

 ## Installation

 You can install the development version of *sigvar* from